awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 3: Create an IAM role for Amazon RDS to access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>

-For Amazon RDS to call AWS Directory Service for you, an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess` is required\.
+For Amazon RDS to call AWS Directory Service for you, your AWS account needs an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
 This role allows Amazon RDS to make calls to AWS Directory Service\.

-When a DB instance is created using the AWS Management Console and the console user has the `iam:CreateRole` permission, the console creates this role automatically\.
+When you create a DB instance using the AWS Management Console and your console user account has the `iam:CreateRole` permission, the console creates the needed IAM role automatically\.
 In this case, the role name is `rds-directoryservice-kerberos-access-role`\.
-Otherwise, create the IAM role manually\.
-Choose **RDS** and then **RDS \- Directory Service**\.
-Attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to this role\.
+Otherwise, you must create the IAM role manually\.
+When you create this IAM role, choose `Directory Service`, and attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to it\.

 For more information about creating IAM roles for a service, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Note**
 The IAM role used for Windows Authentication for RDS for Microsoft SQL Server can't be used for Amazon RDS for PostgreSQL\.

-Optionally, you can create policies with the required permissions instead of using the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
+As an alternative to using the `AmazonRDSDirectoryServiceAccess` managed policy, you can create policies with the required permissions\.
 In this case, the IAM role must have the following IAM trust policy\.

 ```
 {